devyansh3/devyansh3/README.md

 <h1 align="center">Hi 👋, I'm Devyansh Sehgal</h1>
 <h3 align="center">A passionate full-stack developer from India</h3>

-- 🔭 I’m currently working on [vGive- A Donor/charity management fundraising platform](https://vgive-ui.herokuapp.com/)
+- 🔭 I’m currently working as a Data Engineering Intern at [KPMG India](https://kpmg.com/in/en/home.html)

-- 🌱 I’m currently learning **Machine Learning techniques to build optimized ML models using python modules**
+- 🌱 I’m currently learning **Spring-Boot and Spring-MVC frameworks for full stack development using Java**

 - 👯 I’m looking to collaborate on **intersting full stack web dev projects that have AI and ML implementation to some extent**

-- 🤝 I’m looking for help with **Machine Learning in Javascript and using python for finance based tasks**

 - 👨‍💻 All of my projects are available at [https://devyansh3.github.io/sehgaldevyansh.github.io/](https://devyansh3.github.io/sehgaldevyansh.github.io/)

-- 💬 Ask me about **React, Node, SQL, UI/UX**
+- 💬 Ask me about **React, Node, SQL, UI/UX, JAVA**

 - 📫 How to reach me **ds680@snu.edu.in**